 1995 Japanese Topsun Holographic Prism Charizard PSA Population Report

 10. 1997 Pocket Monsters Carddass Vending Machine Prism Charizard

 What Makes The Pocket Monsters Carddass Prism Charizard So Valuable?

 Propping up our list is a very interesting Charizard card.

 Produced by Bandai in ’96 and ’97, these ‘Pocket Monster’ cards were distributed through vending machines in Japan.
 Costing 100 Yen for 5 cards, or 20 for individual cards, we get a fascinating insight into what life might have been like for Japanese kids during Pokemon’s early years.

 Slightly similar to the Topsun card above, the rarest cards had a prism holofoil background.
 However, as we can see, the design is much more symmetrical.

-With only 58 PSA 10s in existence, the value of this card isn’t driven by personal nostalgia, instead it’s more about owning a piece of Pokemon history from the place it all began.
+With only 58 PSA 10s in existence, the value of the Carddass Prism Charizard isn’t driven so much by nostalgia, instead it’s more about owning a piece of Pokemon history from the place it all began.

 1997 Pocket Monsters Carddass Prism Charizard PSA Population Report